-Upon notification by the CDE that the complainant or respondent has appealed the district's decision, the Superintendent or designee shall forward the following documents to the CDE: (5
+Upon notification by CDE that the district's investigation report has been appealed, the Superintendent or designee shall forward the following documents to CDE within 10 days of the date of notification: (5 CCR 4633)

-CCR 4633)

 - 1. A copy of the original complaint - 2.
-A copy of the written decision - 3.
-A summary of the nature and extent of the investigation conducted by the district, if not covered by the decision - 4.
-A copy of the investigation file including, but not limited to, all notes, interviews, and documents submitted by the parties and gathered by the investigator - 5.
-A report of any action taken to resolve the complaint - 6.
-A copy of the district's uniform complaint procedures - 7.
-Other relevant information requested by the CDE
+A copy of the district's investigation report - 3.
+A copy of the investigation file including, but not limited to, all notes, interviews, and documents submitted by the parties and gathered by the investigator - 4.
+A report of any action taken to resolve the complaint - 5.
+A copy of the district's UCP - 6.
+Other relevant information requested by CDE If notified by CDE that the district's investigation report failed to address allegation(s) raised by the complaint, the district shall, within 20 days of the notification, provide CDE and the appellant with an amended investigation report that addresses the allegation(s) that were not addressed in the original investigation report.
+The amended report shall also inform the appellant of the right to separately appeal the amended report with respect to the allegation(s) that were not addressed in the original report.
+(5 CCR 4632)